 Visit 1: An access is made into the nerve to remove dead pulp tissue and bacteria.
 Medication is placed to relieve symptoms and disinfect nerve.
 A temporary filling is placed.

 Visit 2: Instruments used to ensure the full length of the nerve (up to and not beyond the root tip) is removed and cleaned.
-Tooth is checked to confirm no more infection is present.
+The tooth is checked to confirm no more infection is present.

 Visit 3: The root is filled with a permanent filling and x-rays are taken to confirm this.
 A permanent filling is placed in preparation for a crown.

-In some cases root canal therapy can be very complex and Dr Julie Ghaly may feel it necessary to refer you to our root canal specialist (endodontist) Dr Luke Borgula
+In some cases, root canal therapy can be very complex and the team at Dentistry in Canterbury may feel it necessary to refer you to our root canal specialist (endodontist) Dr Luke Borgula

 What happens following root canal therapy?